KSFM: History

-KATT/KRBT
+MOR: 1961-1968

 On February 4, 1961, the station at 102.5 FM signed on as KATT, branded "The Tiger Tail".
-The station aired a middle of the road format and was owned by the Interstate Broadcasting Company, but by 1968, KATT went silent.
+The station aired a middle of the road (MOR) format and was owned by the Interstate Broadcasting Company, but by 1968, KATT went silent.

+Top 40: 1970–1972

 In 1970, the station returned to the air as KRBT (Robot 10-25), a contemporary hit radio (CHR) outlet.
 It started out with live disc jockeys, but became automated shortly thereafter.
 On August 31, 1971, the station's owners, Tiger Broadcasting, sold the operation to KULA Broadcasting for $94,000.

+Easy listening: 1972–1974

 KULA Broadcasting, owner of KGMS (1380 AM), took control of the station on April 1, 1972 and switched the format to easy listening.
 Remaining an automated operation, KRBT adopted new call letters KSFM that June.
 (Previously, the KSFM call letters were assigned to a station in Sacramento at 96.9 FM, but that station was sold to the owners of Pacific Southwest Airlines and renamed as KPSC.)